Environmental health policy: Canada

 Canada has dealt with lead exposure for decades, decreasing since the 1970s with the phasing out of lead paint and gasoline.
-While there has been a decrease in lead poisoning, there is still cases of exposure to lead from paint and old pipes in homes.
+While there has been a decrease in lead poisoning, there are still cases of exposure to lead from paint and old pipes in homes.
 Lead exposure is more harmful for pregnant women and children, making them more prone to poisoning.
 Lead was listed as a toxic substance under the Canadian Environmental Protection Act.
 The government implemented regulations against lead to foster a healthy environment.

 The First Nations and Inuit Health Branch attempts to ensure that these communities are given equal access to health services comparable to those in similar locations of Canada.
 Health Canada defines a health environment to include safe water, food, maintained housing and facilities, disposal of waste, and the ability to prevent and control disease.
 The Environmental Public Health Program is implemented in several aboriginal communities, customized to specific needs including food security, clean water sources, and improving poor housing conditions.

 United States

 The United States has several policies to deal with chemical exposure, air quality, energy, oil pollution, and safe drinking water.
 Public exposure to chemicals can have effects on the body including cancer, cardiovascular disease, asthma and obesity.
 Those who work in industrial and agriculture sectors are more prone to exposure, but children, pregnant women, and those with chronic medical conditions are also at a higher risk of exposure.
 The United States has implemented the Toxic Substances Control Act to deal with chemical exposure and ensure chemicals are safe and citizens are minimally affected.

 The EPA is developing clean diesel fuels and biodiesel to deal with air pollution caused by motor vehicle emissions.
-These types of emissions can affect respiratory health, risk of cancer, and increased medical costs of the population.
-In 2013, transportation was more than half on carbon monoxide and nitrogen oxides produced in the environment.
+These types of emissions can affect respiratory health, the risk of cancer, and increased medical costs for the population.
+In 2013, transportation accounted for more than half of carbon monoxide and nitrogen oxides produced in the environment.
 The country has also implemented vehicle emission standards to cut pollution from motor vehicles.

 Norway

-Norway has several environmental regulations dealing with pollution, air quality, and water.
+Norway has several environmental regulations dealing with pollution, water and air quality.
 There are also policies in place to protect citizen's health and well-being in general, and in the workplace.
 Workplaces must ensure they have measures to prevent or contain pollution, along with voluntarily preparing environmental impact statements that are available to pollution control authority.
-If facilities produce carbon dioxide emissions, then they must apply for a discharge permit, and have to report yearly emissions to pollution control authorities.
+If facilities produce carbon dioxide emissions, then they must apply for a discharge permit and report yearly emissions to pollution control authorities.
 Norway attempts to protect its water sources from contamination by ensuring facilities implement measures that cause the least amount of harm or inconvenience to the public or corporations.
 The government puts policies in place to ensure the safety of employee health at all levels, and takes action on any hazards within the workplace that would put health at risk.